Justus-Onyancha/Flask-watchlist-movie-api/README.md

   * You can read more about flask-migrate by checking out their [documentation](https://flask-migrate.readthedocs.io/en/latest/)

 ### Deployment
-If you wish to deploy your app on heroku, you can follow the steps on this [gist]()
+If you wish to deploy your app on heroku, you can follow the steps deployment.md file in this app

 ## Known Bugs
 * **no_known_bugs**: